rianbotha/react-doc-md/README.md

 ```
 doc-md path/to/index.js path
 ```
-First argument is the path to the file containing your React component(s).
+The first argument is the path to the file containing your React component(s) or a glob.
+It can be a comma separated list.

+> Note: Globs needs to be wrapped in quotes.

-Second argument is the base path from which the import path will be calculated.
+The second argument is the base path from which the import path will be calculated.

 If the file is named index.js the readme.md will be name readme.md.
 Otherwise the readme will be name filename.md to match your file.